Cohomology of Pointed Finite Tensor Categories: Introduction

-The present paper is built up as follows.
-Some definitions, notations and results related to coquasi-Hopf algebras and tensor categories are presented in Section 2.
-We devote Section 3 to deal with the diagonal type case and Section 4 to deal with non-diagonal type case and the proof of Theorem \ref{thm1.3}.
+Section 2 introduces definitions, notations, and foundational results on coquasi-Hopf algebras and tensor categories.
+Section 3 treats the diagonal type case, while Section 4 addresses the non-diagonal type case and presents the proof of Theorem \ref{B-thm1.3}.